Nearby cycles on Drinfeld-Gaitsgory-Vinberg Interpolation Grassmannian and long intertwining functor: Introduction

-and its factorization version.
-Calculations by the author show that, up to a cohomological shift, $\Psi_{2\rho}$ and its factorization version are contained in the heart of these t-structures.
+have no cohomologies in the standard t-strcuture.
+Nevertheless, D. Gaitsgory defined reasonable t-structures on this category and its factorization version.
+Calculations by the author show that, up to a cohomological shift, $\Psi_{2\rho}$ and its factorization version are contained in the heart of Gaitsgory's t-structures.
 The proof would appear eleswhere.

 \sssec{Extended strange functional equation} Let $X$ be a connected projective smooth curve over $k$ and $\Ran_X$ be its Ran space.
 Let $\on{SI}_{\Ran}$ be the Ran version of the factorization category $\Dmod(\GrG)^{N(\!(t)\!)T[\![t]\!]}$, and $\on{SI}_{\Ran}^-$ be the similar category defined using $N^-$.